suchoudh/myPython/Class2_2023_07_14/README.md

 Next Visit
 ==========
-(Will need to revisit this later as well)
+1. (Will need to revisit this later as well)
-(Ami t need to tell to join Bhopal coders community group)
+2. (Amit need to tell to join Bhopal coders community group)
-Asked them to ask questions ( They have still not gone through the text of how to read smart questions ) Is there is shorter version
+3. Asked them to ask questions ( They have still not gone through the text of how to read smart questions ) Is there is shorter version
-What do they do whole week...
+4. What do they do whole week...
 Digital well being ask them to check regularly.
-Need a attendance register with Time enties for My entrance and exit. ( Can there be a program for this UTC, computer clocks sync issues )
+5. Need a attendance register with Time enties for My entrance and exit. ( Can there be a program for this UTC, computer clocks sync issues )